 Whether you’re a business traveller or a tourist, the Crowne Plaza Brussels is an elegant, comfortable hotel in the city centre.

 In my old life working for large multi-national software companies, I spent a lot of nights at hotels around Europe.
-Name a chain of hotels and I’m sure I’ve stayed in at least one of their hotels.
-One of my preferred chains as a business traveller was the Crowne Plaza.
+Name a hotel chain and I’m sure I’ve stayed in at least one of their properties.
+One of my preferred hotel chains as a business traveller was the Crowne Plaza.

-During a recent trip back to Brussels for some administration (story to come soon), I had a chance to stay at the Crowne Plaza Brussels – Le Palace, just off Place Rogier.
+During a recent trip back to Brussels for some administration (story to come soon), I had a chance to stay at the Crowne Plaza Brussels – Le Palace, just off Place Rogier, near Brussels North station.
 I’ve stayed at the Crowne Plaza in Antwerp and Alison spent a night at the Crowne in Liège, but neither of us had even been inside Le Palace, despite it being just around the corner from our house.

 Obviously, the benefit of brand name hotels is consistency.
 When I was travelling for business, I was often on a tight timeline, tired after a day of travelling and meetings, and all I wanted was a comfortable bed with as few hassles as possible.
 The bed at the Crowne Plaza Brussels was definitely comfortable, but what surprised me most was how different it was from a typical business hotel.